cultuurnet/udb3-json-schemas/README.md

 To ensure that all of your images display correctly on https://docs.publiq.be they must be stored inside the `assets/images` directory of your project.
 You may use subdirectories if you want.

-Additionally, you should always use relative URLs to reference them inside your Markdown files.
+When referencing images inside your Markdown files, you should always use relative URLs.
 For example, if your file is `docs/introduction.md`:
 ```
 ![Your example alt text](../assets/images/example.png)
 ```

-If you do not follow these guidelines images may not appear on https://docs.publiq.be even if they do in Stoplight Studio.
+If you do not follow these guidelines images may not appear on https://docs.publiq.be even if they display in Stoplight Studio's preview.

 ## Automatic checks 🔁